Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-When you click on a date on the Calendar it calls the Routine Cal1Click() and inserts the clicked date into the Active Field and the Calendar disappears.
+When you click on a date in the Calendar, the Cal1Click() routine is triggered, inserting the selected date into the currently active field and then hiding the Calendar.

 Select the following Menu Option: